-Some love it, some hate it – but one thing is for sure: working from home can be a challenge.
+Some love it, some hate it – but one thing is for sure: working from home can be a challenge, and it is here to stay.
 The change affects nearly everyone and everything.
 The good news is that it can work.
 In fact, it can be a blessing in disguise.

 I also learned a lot about how to conduct productive meetings and organize the work online.
 It has turned out to be an excellent investment.